 We know you have great skills!
 We also recognize that becoming a skilled expert takes time and practice.
 Our 3 training options have been developed to help you refresh or build on your already-existing skillset.

 1. Online learning modules – two 20-minute interactive courses available anytime.
 The first teaches you how to use our conversation guide and the second provides an overview of high-yield communication skills to more effectively discuss serious news and respond to anticipated emotions.
-These modules are pre-requisites to attend our half-day skills workshop.
+These modules are prerequisites to attending our half-day skills workshop.
 Links coming soon!

 2. Workshop – attend a half-day virtual or in-person workshop to practice your skills using